Aliases for CD4 Gene

 GeneCards Summary for CD4 Gene

 CD4 (CD4 Molecule) is a Protein Coding gene.
-Diseases associated with CD4 include okt4 epitope deficiency and acquired immunodeficiency syndrome.
-Among its related pathways are Allograft rejection and Cell adhesion molecules (CAMs).
+Diseases associated with CD4 include Okt4 Epitope Deficiency and Viral Infectious Disease.
+Among its related pathways are CXCR4-mediated signaling events and G-protein signaling N-RAS regulation pathway.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.

 UniProtKB/Swiss-Prot for CD4 Gene

 Accessory protein for MHC class-II antigen/T-cell receptor interaction.
 May regulate T-cell activation.
 Induces the aggregation of lipid rafts.

 (Microbial infection) Acts as a receptor for human immunodeficiency virus-1 (PubMed:2214026, PubMed:16331979, PubMed:9641677).
 Down-regulated by HIV-1 Vpu (PubMed:17346169).
 Acts as a receptor for Human Herpes virus 7/HHV-7 (PubMed:7909607).